-Early Education and Childcare Statutory Guidance for Local Authorities places a requirement on Local Authorities to establish an Early Years Inclusion Fund to support 2, 3 and 4 year olds with emerging Special Educational Needs (SEN) or disabilities.
-Across Achieving for Children (AfC) the Early Years Special Educational Needs Inclusion Fund (EYSIF) will replace previous funding available to early years settings in Kingston - the Inclusion Grant and in Richmond - the SEND Grant.
+Early Education and Childcare Statutory Guidance for Local Authorities places a requirement on Local Authorities to establish an Early Years Inclusion Fund to support Early Education Funded 2, 3 and 4 year olds with emerging Special Educational Needs (SEN) or disabilities.
+Across Achieving for Children (AfC) the Early Years Special Educational Needs Inclusion Fund (EYSIF) is available where children are accessing Early Education Funding at the setting.

 By law all providers must have arrangements in place to support children with SEN or disabilities.
 The Early Years Foundation Stage framework (2017 states that: